- Guinea pigs are cute, fluffy, very active and loud as they are very vocal about their needs and like to communicate in their own language.

 Why Do Guinea Pigs Squeak?

-The reason behind a guinea pig’s squeaks has a lot to do with what is happening at the time.
 For instance, a guinea pig may squeak in response to being startled.
 If you stick your hand in a guinea pig’s cage while this pet is eating or otherwise occupied, it’s likely to let out a squeak.
 So, it’s always a good idea to talk to it before opening the cage to put your hand inside.
 Let your pet know you’re there.

 Guinea pigs sometimes use squeaking as a way to call each other.
 As an example, if you own two guinea pigs you may take one out to let it exercise on the floor while leaving the other one in its cage.
 One guinea pig may begin squeaking to ensure the other one is safe.
 This is especially common in male and female pairs.
 These are social animals so they do better when they can exercise, eat, and sleep together.